8 Natural Strategies to Improve Bad Breath

 What Causes Bad Breath?

-Volatile sulfur compounds are the primary cause for this unpleasant mouth odor (9).
-Specifically, hydrogen sulfide, methyl mercaptan and dimethyl sulfide are responsible for synthesizing odor producing bacteria in the oral cavity and can be toxic to tissue (10).
+Volatile sulfur compounds are the primary cause of this unpleasant mouth odor (9).
+Specifically, hydrogen sulfide, methyl mercaptan, and dimethyl sulfide are responsible for synthesizing odor-producing bacteria in the oral cavity and can be toxic to tissue (10).

 The odor may last for several hours but may persist continuously in some individuals depending on their habits and health.
-Here are a number of factors involved in the causation of bad breath.
+Here are several factors involved in the causation of bad breath.

 badbreath_6causes